 We are a clinical stage biopharmaceutical company, and our operations to date have been focused substantially on organizing and staffing our company, business planning, raising capital, creating, assessing, and developing our technology, establishing our intellectual property portfolio, identifying potential product candidates, undertaking preclinical studies, commencing clinical trials and manufacturing.
 Additionally, as an organization, we have not yet demonstrated an ability to successfully complete clinical development, obtain regulatory approvals, manufacture a commercial-scale product, or conduct sales and marketing activities necessary for successful commercialization.
 We have never generated any revenue from commercially approved product sales and have incurred significant operating losses.
-Our net loss was \$16.2 million and \$6.6 million for the six months ended June 30, 2023 and 2022, respectively.
-As June 30, 2023, we had an accumulated deficit of \$209.4 million.
+Our net losses were \$14.4 million and \$16.2 million for the six months ended June 30, 2024 and 2023, respectively.
+As of June 30, 2024, we had an accumulated deficit of \$236.1 million.
 We expect to continue to incur significant and increasing operating losses for the foreseeable future.
 Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our stockholders' deficit and working capital.